The Uberfall - left Rock Climbing

 For our purposes, routes in this section include the beginning of the cliff -- the big whitish face you pass closest to, just where the carriage road takes a slight turn, is Katzenjammer.
 You'll pass the Gerdie block, walk under the giant Horseman roof.
 The two routes on the face right of the Horseman roof are the last in this section, Apoplexy and Coronary, just before the Laurel block.

 Just below the carriage road across from Nosedive is another big block -- the Mental Block.
 It contains one of the Gunks' true crack lines, Sonja, and several other harder cracks, which face the road.
 Those routes are listed under "Unsorted" in the route list here.

 Approach: Most Uberfall routes start almost directly from the carriage road.
 A trail runs along the cliff between The Brat and the Gerdie Block.

-Descents from most routes involves walking off; most Uberfall routes are single-pitch.
+Descents Many routes now have bolted anchors but walking off is still required for other routes.
 Closer to the very beginning, you'll be able to walk back and scramble down behind the cliff.
 It's a good idea to familiarize yourself with the Uberfall Descent, which provides the walkoff for the majority of Uberfall routes as well as many beyond it.

 Classic Climbing Routes at The Uberfall - left